Lady Li (Three Kingdoms): Beijing opera: The Martyrdom of Lady Li

 This play was created to promote the spirit of patriotism, criticize surrender and praise Lady Li's fair martyrdom and loyalty, in order to inspire military and civilians to fight against the Japanese Empire during the Japanese invasion of China.
+Cheng Yanqiu played the role of Lady Li.
+The opera includes a poignant song that reflects Lady Li's determination and grief.
+Despite having only been performed for two shows, this particular song gained popularity among the audience due to its emotional depth and expression of Lady Li's indignation.
+This song is characterized by its slow tempo, with each line seamlessly connected, conveying a continuous and powerful emotional journey.
+Cheng Yanqiu's rendition captures the essence of Lady Li's intense feelings, combining strength with subtlety, and leaving a lasting impact on the audience.

 Censorship

-In 1933, Japanese imperialists were gradually invading northern China.
+In 1933, Imperial Japanese troops were gradually invading northern China.
 The reactionary Kuomintang government adopted non-resistance and prepared to surrender.
-Cheng Yanqiu used the story in "Romance of the Three Kingdoms" to write this play to show the public their outrage at China's surrender to the Japanese Empire.
+Cheng Yanqiu used the story in Romance of the Three Kingdoms to write this play to show the public their outrage at China's surrender to the Japanese Empire.
 He used as a metaphor the case of Lady Li, a woman who scolded her city governor for surrendering to the enemy, who in anger and humiliation at losing her country ended up committing suicide.
 This play became known as an act of resistance to the Chinese government's decision to surrender, which eventually led to the banning of this play after it had been performed twice.
+Currently the play can be performed and the script can be found in the public domain.